-An M-PUD District Overlay Zone can widely broaden the potential to attract a mixed-use development to the subject properties while further addressing the Borough's affordable housing obligation.
-As with the existing AH-PUD located on portions of Block 2802 and Block 1002 in the Borough (former DePiero Farm site), fulfillment of an affordable housing obligation is considered a threshold requirement for any potential development concept associated with the Study Area if the M-PUD Overlay Zone is to be utilized.
+An M-PUD District Overlay Zone can widely broaden the potential to attract a mixed-use development to the properties while further addressing the Borough's affordable housing obligation.
+As with the existing AH-PUD located on portions of Block 2802 and Block 1002 in the Borough (former DePiero Farm site), the provision of affordable housing is considered a threshold requirement for any potential development concept associated with the Study Area if the M-PUD Overlay Zone is to be utilized.